richsalz/https-downgrade/draft-richsalz-sample.md

 1. Informing the endpoints that this downgrade is in place.
 End points have more information about the details of the connection, and can expose details to human controllers.
-For example, returning a response header such as `CDN-Origin-Protocol: HTTP` and preventing customers from removing it.
+For example, returning a response header such as `Protocol-To-Origin: HTTP` and preventing customers from removing it.

 2. Restricting the sort of data in transit.
 Examples of this include
     - Limiting to GET methods.
 This prevents unauthenticated writes to the origin.